So we did *sometimes* go where the signs *sometimes* said Notice: Maybe You Shouldn’t.

 In Jozini, Zululand we shared a meal

 The airport emptied till it was just us, so we took our bags to the entrance and sat in the shade waiting.
-There was no-one there but a bored youth sitting in a Honda with sagging suspension, but we were chilled and the airport garden needed birding.
+There was no-one there but a bored youth sitting in a dark blue Honda with sagging suspension, but we were chilled and the airport garden needed birding.
 Eventually I went back to the desk to phone the man.
-He was amazed: “My man should have been there long ago!”
+He was amazed: “My driver should have been there long ago!”

-In the park we drove with one wheel on the middle bump and one on the left edge of the road.
-On the open road we drove slowly and avoided anything above deck.
 While I was unpacking to occupy our bungalow I froze: a serval!
 Wonderful!
 We always love seeing the smaller wildlife.
-I tried to signal to Aitch as the cat walked out of the long grass into the clearing.
-I didn’t want to scare it, but I whistled low and urgent.
-Aitch came out and we watched as it came closer and closer.
+I tried to signal to Aitch as the long-legged cat walked out of the long grass into the clearing.
+I didn’t want to scare it, so I whistled low and urgent.
+Aitch came out, and we watched as it came closer and closer.

 – smooth highway! –

 South of Nkhata Bay we suddenly came on a stretch of smooth road!
 I crept the needle up to forty km/h.
 Then fifty and eventually sixty!
 Wheee!
 “Careful, Koos,” admonished my Aitch, clinging white-knuckled to the dashboard (kidding! sort of).
 Then we came up to the big yellow grader that had smoothed our path.
 It moved aside and we went past with a wave to the friendly driver.
 The road condition was now back to interesting, so I slowed down to forty.
 “Slow down, Koos,” admonished my Aitch.
-We’d been doing thirty so this still felt fast to her and I knew she was right, but I had tasted speed . . .
+We’d been doing thirty, so this still felt fast to her and I knew she was right, but I had tasted speed . .

 – uh oh –